sridharshini1/cloudnetworking-config-solutions/execution/03-security/README.md

 5. MIG Firewall (03-security/MIG) : Defines firewall rules for MIGs to allow health checks for the instance groups.
 6. Workbench Firewall (03-security/Workbench): Configures firewall rules for Workbench instances, ensuring secure SSH access and enabling access to necessary resources.
 7. Google Managed Compute SSL Certificates (03-security/Certificates/Compute-SSL-Certs/Google-Managed) : Configures Google Managed Compute SSL Certificates which can be used with Load Balancing for secure communication.
+8. Security Profile (03-security/SecurityProfile): Defines firewall rules to simplify the process of creating and managing Google Cloud Security Profiles and Security Profile Groups

 ## Configuration